Learn More About Dr. Tom Catena

 When asked why he, a doctor educated in one of the top medical schools in the United States, chooses to live under these challenging and sometimes dangerous circumstances, Tom responded:

 My decision to stay here was a simple one.
-As the only doctor at the only major hospital in the Nuba Mountains, I could not leave in good conscience.
+I could not leave in good conscience.
 Also, as a lay missionary, I felt it was very important to show the presence of the Church in this time of need – that the Church does not abandon her people when a crisis arises.

 The Nuba Mountains